kubero-dev/kubero/README.md

 <br>
-Kubero is a fully self-hosted Internal Developer Platform (IDP) that brings the workflows of Heroku to your Kubernetes cluster.
+Kubero *(pronounced: Kube Hero)* is a fully self-hosted Internal Developer Platform (IDP) that brings the workflows of Heroku to your Kubernetes cluster.
 It enables you to deploy your applications with a few clicks on the Dashboard or by CLI.
 It has a built-in CI/CD pipeline and supports multiple staging environments.
 <br>
 <br>
 Kubero is Kubernetes native and runs with two containers on any Kubernetes instance.